AramZS/devblog/src/posts/projects/devblog/hello-day-14.md

 `eleventyConfig.addWatchTarget("./src/_sass");`

 Ok.
 It's looking good now.
-A basic grid layout that I'll need to add some media queries too, but it's the direction I want to go.
+A basic grid layout that can fit inside the 650px wide main body.
+I'll need to add some media queries too, but it's the direction I want to go.

 Dinner time!